Ko Mauao te Maunga

 Ko Ngai Tamarawaho raua ko Pirirakau oku Hapu

 Ko Huria raua ko Paparoa oku Marae

-I was born and raised here in Tauranga and have worked directly with a wide range of people from all walks of life over the last 15 years as part of my work within local government and other government agencies.
+I was born and raised in Tauranga and now living in beautiful Te Awamutu and have worked directly with a wide range of people from all walks of life over the last 15 years as part of my work within local government and other government agencies.
 It has enabled me to form relationships with key stakeholders, Kaumatua, Tangata Whenua and Marae here in Tauranga Moana.

 Experience has given me the skills and knowledge to offer understanding and guidance while respecting all different cultural and religious values.
 Expertise in people management, navigating problems and finding solutions.

 I feel very humbled and privileged by the opportunity to help guide families through a difficult time in dealing with the arrangements for their loved ones as well as assisting whanau in following the protocols and beliefs of their respective Marae, Hapu and Iwi.
 Overcoming challenging situations is very rewarding and this is another opportunity for me to help our people and our local community.